python/mypy/docs/source/more_types.rst

    b.atomic_close()  # Error: Invalid self type for "atomic_close"

-Note that the explicit self-type is *required* to be a protocol whenever it is not a subtype of the current class.
+Note that the explicit self-type is *required* to be a protocol whenever it is not a supertype of the current class.
 In this case mypy will check the validity of the self-type only at the call site.

 Precise typing of alternative constructors